 5. Security footage in some office areas.

 How Do We Use This Information?

 We use the information we collect in several ways:

-1. To ensure independent legal advice is provided to people seeking assistance by undertaking conflict of interest checks.
+1. To ensure independent legal advice is provided to people seeking assistance by undertaking conflict

 2. To help people and give them advice about their legal problems;

 3. To assess if someone is eligible for a grant of legal aid if they need more help;

 6. To assess applications from private lawyers to join our panel;